Focused ultrasound-mediated diagnostics: In-vitro methods

 In-vitro cytometry methods use FUS paired with lasers to detect biomarkers in a sample flowing through a microfluidic system via PA waves and US backscatter signals.

 Applications of FUS also include in-vitro methods.
-Studies have shown that FUS can be used to overcome limitations of current cytometry methods that often require cyctotoxic fluorescent markers and do not usually provide detailed information about cell types.
+Studies have shown that FUS can be used to overcome limitations of current cytometry methods that often require cytotoxic fluorescent markers and do not usually provide detailed information about cell types.
 Acoustic waves, often used interchangeably with ultrasound, have been used to irradiate cells and their photoacoustic response in turn measured to differentiate cells without the need for lysis buffers, tagging agents, and further sample preparation methods.
 One study showed that acoustic flow cytometer (AFC) can use ultra-high frequency ultrasound to detect cells and particles under flow without the need for labelling.
 By incorporating an ultrasound transducer that detects both ultrasonic backscatter and PA signals, the device is able to distinguish cell types in a polydimethylsiloxane (PDMS)-based microfluidic device with relative accuracy.
 The red blood cell and white blood cell count using AFC was found to be accurate compared with the conventional Fluorescence-activated cell sorting (FACS) results.

 Similar technologies are being investigated to make improvements to in-vitro testing of diseases.
 One such device uses acoustofluidics for detecting Alzheimer's disease.
 Acoustofluidics allowed the detection of Alzheimer-specific biomarkers.
 This process is in-vitro requiring a patient's plasma sample and the use of ultrasound to detect nano-sized biomarkers.
 Ultrasound in the form of acoustics has been shown to improve microfluidic techniques by allowing control over the liquid and interaction kinetics through bulk acoustic waves (BAW) or surface acoustic waves (SAW).